thingsboard/thingsboard.github.io/docs/trendz/visualizations-ai-card.md

 **Prediction Method**

-As a default prediction method AI Card uses FOURIER TRANSFORMATION method, but you can easily switch to an alternative method.
+The AI Card uses **Fourier Transformation** as the default prediction method, but you can easily switch to alternative approaches based on your data characteristics.

+To change the prediction method:
-To select a different prediction model, click on the telemetry field displayed in the Value column to open the settings.
-Navigate to the Prediction section and select your desired alternative method from the available options.
+1. Click on the telemetry field in the Value column to open settings
+2. Navigate to the Prediction section
+3. Select your desired method from the available options

+![image](/images/trendz/ai-card-prediction.png)

-**Prediction time range**
+**Prediction Time Range**

-The primary goal of the AI Card is to provide a complete analysis (historical plus predicted data) for a specific period.
+The AI Card's primary goal is to provide complete analysis (historical plus predicted data) for a specific period.

-We recommend selecting predefined ranges such as "This month" or "This year" to ensure the combined real and predicted data covers a meaningful and easy-to-interpret period.
+We recommend using predefined ranges such as *This Month* or *This Year* to ensure the combined real and predicted data covers a meaningful, easy-to-interpret period.
 But you can select any custom time range.
-The system will build the prediction specifically for all dates within that range that are set in the future relative to the current timestamp.
+The system generates predictions specifically for all dates within that range that fall after the current timestamp.

-![image](/images/trendz/ai-card-prediction.png)
+Example Scenarios:
+* **This Month range:** Combines actual data from the start of the month through today with predictions for the remaining days
+* **Custom range (Oct 1 - Nov 15):** If today is October 27th, shows actual data for Oct 1-27 and predictions for Oct 28 - Nov 15

 ### AI Summary Configuration

-The AI Summary feature provides an automatically generated interpretation of the cumulative telemetry data and trend.
-You have control over both the feature's visibility and the analysis logic.
+The AI Summary feature provides automatically generated interpretation of your cumulative telemetry data and trends.
+You control both the feature's visibility and the analysis approach.

-If you do not want to use AI features on the card, you can turn off this feature in the Chart settings/AI Assistant menu.
+If you prefer not to use AI features on the card:

-Also, in the Chart settings/AI Assistant menu, you can choose the prompt that will be used to analyze data from your telemetry.
-The selected prompt guides the focus and content of the generated summary.
+1. Navigate to **Chart settings → AI Assistant menu**
+2. Uncheck **Show AI summary**

+The AI prompt determines the focus and content of your generated summary, so you can select the prompt that in the best way interprets your data:
+1. Go to **Chart settings → AI Assistant menu**
+2. Select your desired prompt from the **Prompt** dropdown

-How to create your custom prompt you can read in [Trendz AI Prompts Overview](/docs/trendz/ai-assistance-prompts)
+You can create custom prompts tailored to your specific use cases.
+Learn more in the [Trendz AI Prompts Overview](/docs/trendz/ai-assistance-prompts)

 ![image](/images/trendz/ai-card-summary.png)

 ### Value Color Threshold Logic

-The card uses color-coding to provide immediate visual feedback on the current cumulative value's performance relative to the previous period.
+The AI Card uses color-coding to provide immediate visual feedback on the current cumulative value's performance relative to the previous period.

-The current cumulative value displayed at the top of the card is color-coded based on the magnitude of the change:
+The current cumulative value displayed at the top of the card changes color based on the magnitude of change compared to the previous period:

-* Blue Color: The value is shown in blue if the difference (absolute percentage change) compared to the previous period is within the range of the default threshold (10%).
+* **Blue (Normal Performance):** The value appears in blue when the absolute percentage change is within the threshold range (10% by default).
+This indicates stable, expected performance.

 ![image](/images/trendz/ai-card-threshold-normal.png)

-* Red Color: The value is shown in red if the difference (absolute percentage change) is greater than 10%, signaling a significant deviation or performance shift.
+* **Red (Significant Deviation):** The value appears in red when the absolute percentage change exceeds the threshold (more than 10% by default).
+This signals a significant deviation or performance shift requiring attention.

 ![image](/images/trendz/ai-card-threshold-deviation.png)

-**Configuration**

-You can customize this sensitivity threshold by changing Value color logic field:
-* Default: The system using default 10% to calculate color.
+**Customizing the Threshold**

+You can adjust the sensitivity of the color-coding system through the **Value Color Logic** setting:
+* Default: Uses the standard 10% threshold for all color calculations.
-* Custom: The threshold percentage should be set manually.
+* Custom: Allows you to set a specific threshold percentage that matches your performance monitoring needs.
+  * Example: Set to 5% for more sensitive deviation alerts
+  * Example: Set to 20% for less frequent alerts on larger changes only
-* Unset: Current cumulative value will not be highlighted with any color, regardless of the difference
+* Unset: Disables color-coding entirely.
+The current cumulative value displays without color highlighting, regardless of the percentage difference.

 ![image](/images/trendz/ai-card-threshold-config.png)